eslint/eslint/docs/rules/camelcase.md

 * `"properties": "never"` does not check property names
 * `"ignoreDestructuring": false` (default) enforces camelcase style for destructured identifiers
 * `"ignoreDestructuring": true` does not check destructured identifiers
+* `"allowLeadingUnderscores": true` (default) allow leading underscores, which is commonly used to flag private/protected identifiers
+* `"allowLeadingUnderscores": false` does not allow leading underscores
+* `"allowTrailingUnderscores": true` (default) allow trailing underscores, which is commonly used to flag private/protected identifiers
+* `"allowTrailingUnderscores": false` does not allow trailing underscores

 ### properties: "always"